-My guess is the shots of the butter knife on the floor are intended to be a response to the warrior trench knives.
-Just as Corby and Fletcher will meet their reflections in the enemy General and the Captain, and find they are cut from the same cloth, the two versions of the knife may picture the same.
-One is non-lethal, the other is not, and they are placed together in stark contrast.
+My guess is the shots of the butter knife on the floor are intended to be a response to the warrior trench knives that slay the first two soldiers.
+Just as Corby and Fletcher will meet their reflections in the enemy General and the Captain, and find they are cut from the same cloth, the two versions of the knife may represent the same duality.
+One is non-lethal and is used for eating food, the other is used for killing, and they are placed together in stark contrast.

-As far as just good shots, there are some here that are great and could have been used to fill out some screen time rather than just flying past one, as most of these shots do.
-It's akin to taking a Lynchian-Coen Brothers film noire sensibility, compressing it into this sequence and bleeding it dry out of the remainder of the film.
-Because the majority of the rest of the film doesn't have anything like this style.
-But then this is indoors, not outdoors and trying to cope with all those leaves and branches and blades of grass.
-And it is Kubrick art before he learned to make Kubrick art work, as well as buffering it so it would pass as a little more normal for the broader audience.
+As far as just good shots, there are some here that are great and could have been used to fill out some screen time rather than just speeding past them.
+It's akin to taking a Lynchian-Coen Brothers film noire sensibility, compressing it into this sequence and the rest of the film being mostly bled dry cinematically.
+Because the majority of the rest of the film doesn't have anything like this style or much of any style at all.
+But then this is indoors, not outdoors, and Kubrick is trying to cope with all those leaves and branches and blades of grass.
+This is Kubrick art before he learned to make Kubrick art work, as well as buffering it so it would pass as a little more normal for the broader audience.
 At least that's my take on the couple of sections in the film that are like this one.

-Corby and the others sit alongside the dead, not bothering to close the eyes of one of the men, while it's difficult to tell if the eyes of the other man remain open as they re in severe shadow.
+Corby and the others sit alongside the dead, not bothering to close the eyes of one of the men, while it's difficult to tell if the eyes of the other man remain open as they're in severe shadow.
 As we don't see much evidence of blood the men eerily seem to instead sleep with their eyes open, just as happens later with the woman.
 Obviously we are to understand they are dead, but this ethereal quality is fitting of a story inspired by The Tempest, in which nothing is quite as it seems.
-Regardless, the callousness of Corby and Mac in particular stands out, in their relaxed proximity to the dead.
-While Sidney begins to take on aspects of the dead men, mute, staring blankly.
+Regardless, the callousness of Corby, and Mac in particular, stands out, in their relaxed proximity to the dead, while the impressionable, shocked Sidney begins to take on aspects of the dead men, mute, staring blankly.